Effective equidistribution of random walks on simple homogeneous spaces: Dimension interpolation under random walks

 Let $\mu$ be a Zariski-dense probability measure on $G$ with finite exponential moment.
 We write $\kappa_{\mu}\in \ka^{++}$ its Lyapunov vector \cite[Section 10.4]{BQ_book}, and set $\lambda_{1}> \dots > \lambda_{m+1}$ the collection of the eigenvalues of $\ad(\kappa_{\mu}) \in \End(\kg)$ ordered by decreasing order.
 Let $j_{i}\geq1$ denote the multiplicity of $\lambda_{i}$.

 The next theorem considers a measure $\nu$ on $X$ and a small scale $\delta>0$.
-It essentially guarantees that if $\nu$ has normalized dimension at least $\alpha$ at scales above $\delta^2$, then for $n\simeq \frac{1}{4\lambda_{1}}\abs{\log \delta}$, and most $g\in G$ selected by $\mu^n$, it has dimension at least $\alpha-\eps$ with respect to the sets $(gB^G_{\delta}x)_{x\in X}$.
+As a first approximation, it guarantees that if $\nu$ has normalized dimension at least $\alpha$ at scales above $\delta^2$, then for $n\simeq \frac{1}{4\lambda_{1}}\abs{\log \delta}$, and most $g\in G$ selected by $\mu^n$, it has dimension at least $\alpha-\eps$ with respect to the sets $(gB^G_{\delta}x)_{x\in X}$.
 It is in fact a bit more general as the only scales that matter for the dimensional assumption are those occuring as side lengths of $gB^G_{\delta}x$.
-Also $\alpha$ does not need to be uniform among those scales.
+Also $\alpha$ does not need to be uniform among those scales, and the output dimensional estimate interpolates the dimensional inputs.
 As we saw in \Cref{reductions} (via the use of \Cref{pr:preservenu}), this flexibility is crucial for performing the bootstrap.

 \begin{thm} Let $s, \eps_{1}, \eps_{2}, \delta \in (0, 1)$.
 Let $\nu$ be a Borel measure on $X$ of mass at most $1$ and which is supported on $\{\inj \geq \delta^{2/3}\}$.
 For $i=1,\dots, m+1$, let $t_{i}>0$ such that